ruc-aimc-lab/TeachCLIP/README.md

 ### Data download

 + We provide annotations of five datasets and checkpoints of three teachers ([X-CLIP](https://github.com/xuguohai/X-CLIP), [TS2-Net](https://github.com/yuqi657/ts2_net) and [XPool](https://github.com/layer6ai-labs/xpool)) trained on five datasets at [Google drive](https://drive.google.com/drive/folders/1cU0ehXfucf4M5IyDRSxywBadCt1LyZWz?usp=sharing).
-Data splits are provided in `annotations`.
+Video caption and data splits are provided in `Annotations` and `VideoSet`.

 + For raw videos, you can refer to the guides from [CLIP4Clip: Data Preparing](https://github.com/ArrowLuo/CLIP4Clip?tab=readme-ov-file#data-preparing).
-Put the videos into the corresponding `video` folder for each dataset.
+Put the videos into the corresponding `VideoSet` folder for each dataset.
 (It is recommended to use symbolic links.)

 ### Data organization